connorpheraty/lambpy/README.md

 # lambpy
-A useful DS library to preprocess data for machine learning applications
+A Data Preprocessing DS library for Machine Learning Applications

+`cat_num_split` Splits a pandas dataframe into seperate numeric and categorical dataframes `get_cardinality` Bins columns of a pandas dataframe into high and low cardinality lists